ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/01-restaurant-classes.md

 {{% notice tip %}}

-You can make things easier on yourself by following proper naming standards for your language of choice, even though we aren't enforcing a style guide for this milestone.<br>
+You can make things easier on yourself by following proper naming standards for your language of choice, even though we aren't enforcing a style guide for this milestone.

- **Java** - All names are in CamelCase.
+* **Java** - All names are in CamelCase.
 Classes start with uppercase, like `ClassName`, methods and attributes start with lowercase like `methodName`.
-See the [Google Style Guide](https://google.github.io/styleguide/javaguide.html#s5-naming). <br>
+See the [Google Style Guide](https://google.github.io/styleguide/javaguide.html#s5-naming).
- **Python** - All names are lowercase with underscores like `method_name`, with the exception of classes, which are named in CamelCase starting with an uppercase letter like `ClassName`.
-See the [Google Style Guide](https://google.github.io/styleguide/pyguide.html#s3.16-naming). <br>
+* **Python** - All names are lowercase with underscores like `method_name`, with the exception of classes, which are named in CamelCase starting with an uppercase letter like `ClassName`.
+See the [Google Style Guide](https://google.github.io/styleguide/pyguide.html#s3.16-naming).

 It is easier to get this correct from the start, then having to refactor your code later.
 Of course, major refactoring is also a good lesson that guarantees you'll get it right in the future!

 {{% /notice %}}

-* **All code submitted must be free of style errors.** We will be using the [Google Style Guide](https://google.github.io/styleguide/) for each language.
+* **(Milestone 3) All code submitted must be free of style errors.** We will be using the [Google Style Guide](https://google.github.io/styleguide/) for each language.
   * Java: Use Checkstyle 8.38+ and the [Google Style Configuration](https://raw.githubusercontent.com/checkstyle/checkstyle/checkstyle-8.38/src/main/resources/google_checks.xml).
     * You may modify the configuration to allow 4 space indentations instead of 2 space indentations.
   * Python: Use Flake8 with the `flake8-docstrings` and `pep8-naming` plugins.
 Code should conform to PEP 8 style with Google style docstrings.
-* **Where specified, code should contain appropriate unit tests that achieve the specified level of code coverage.**
+* **(Milestone 2) Where specified, code should contain appropriate unit tests that achieve the specified level of code coverage.**
   * Java: Use JUnit 5.
 You may choose to use Hamcrest for assertions.
   * Python: Use pytest.
 You may choose to use Hamcrest for assertions.
-* **Where specified, code should contain appropriate documentation comments following the language's style guide.**
+* **(Milestone 2) Where specified, code should contain appropriate documentation comments following the language's style guide.**
   * Java: Use javadoc to generate documentation.
   * Python: Use pdoc3 to generate documentation.